 (j) Noted with appreciation the work of the Sustainable Energy subprogramme focusing on gender issues across all activities in the preparations for the Bejing+30 Regional Consultations that will take place in October 2024 in Geneva.
 The Committee further noted the role that women can play towards sustainable energy and reiterated the need to promote gender parity in the programmes of the Committee and its subsidiary bodies and to update on progress in future sessions;

 (k) Further noted the work of the Sustainable Energy subprogramme to focus on intergenerational issues in the energy sector of the ECE region.
 The Committee appreciated the valuable work of the Resource Management Young Member Group in shaping and implementing these activities under the Expert Group on Resource Management.
 The Committee also appreciated the launch of the Young Working Group on Energy Systems that aims to support the work of the Group of Experts on Renewable Energy, the Group of Experts on Gas, the Group of Experts on Cleaner Electricity Systems, the Group of Experts on Energy Efficiency and the Group of Experts on Coal Mine Methane and Just Transition.
+The Committee proposed young experts to join the Young Working Group on Energy Systems.

 V. Technical assistance, regional outreach and collaboration activities (agenda item 4)